AsyncHttpClient/async-http-client/README.md

 ### Basics

 AHC provides 2 APIs for defining requests: bound and unbound.
-`AsyncHttpClient` and Dls` provide methods for standard HTTP methods (POST, PUT, etc) but you can also pass a custom one.
+`AsyncHttpClient` and Dsl` provide methods for standard HTTP methods (POST, PUT, etc) but you can also pass a custom one.

 ```java
 import org.asynchttpclient.*;